 Decorating the Christmas tree is one of the best bits of the run-up to Christmas, especially using decorations that you have created yourself.
-Our Cass Art Student Ambassador, Bethan Hilliard, shows us how to make your own Christmas baubles - guaranteed to make your tree that extra bit special!
+Artist and former Cass Art Student Ambassador Bethan Hilliard shows us how to make your own Christmas baubles - guaranteed to make your tree that extra bit special!

 To create your very own Christmas Baubles, here are the things that you will need: